-D. Ebert: Illustrative and Non-Photorealistig Rendering introduces a category of rendering techniques that simulate a style of a particular artistic painting or illustration technique.
+D. Ebert: Illustrative and Non-Photorealistig Rendering in Computer Graphics introduces a category of rendering techniques that simulate a style of a particular artistic painting or illustration technique.
 In contrast to traditional photorealistic rendering, the category of illustrative or non-photorealistic rendering (NPR) exploits artistic abstraction to express the prominence of rendered objects.
 We describe general NPR principles and discuss several NPR categories defined by material basis (ink, charcoal, paint) or stroke simulation (brushes, hatching, stippling).
 Furthermore we show how to use illustrative rendering techniques as visual abstraction levels for form and shape emphasis.
-Finally we describe how to focus the viewer's attention by varying detail of painterly rendering according to the distance from the focus.
+Finally we describe how to focus the viewer's attention by varying detail of painterly rendering according to the distance from the focus (see Figure 2).